uploadcare/uploadcare-picture/README.md

 const picture = getPictureObject(uuid, options)
 ```

-it will create object like this:
+The function provides an object in the output, like this:

 ```js
 {